 - photos and videos at school events;

-- work emails and private emails (when using work email address) and internet browsing history;
+- work emails and private emails (when using work email address) and internet browsing history; and

-Other people who come into contact with the College, including name and contact details and any other information necessary for the particular contact with the College.
+- other people who come into contact with the College, including name and contact details and any other information necessary for the particular contact with the College.

 Personal information you provide

 The College will generally collect personal information held about an individual by way of forms filled out by Parents or students, face-to-face meetings and interviews, emails and telephone calls and on our visitor system, vPass.
 On occasions people other than Parents and students (such as job applicants and contractors) provide personal information.

 In some circumstances the College may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another school.
 The type of information the College may collect from another school include:

 - information that may be relevant to assisting the new school meet the needs of the student including any adjustments.

 Anonymity: The College needs to be able to identify individuals with whom it interacts and to collect identifiable information about them to facilitate the delivery of schooling to its students and its educational and support services, conduct the job application process and fulfil other obligations and processes.
 However, in some limited circumstances some activities and interactions with the College may be done anonymously where practicable, which may include making an inquiry, complaint or providing feedback.